Many of us think the best way to save money is to squirrel it away. However, sometimes you have to spend money to save

 Swiffer mops and sweepers can be a wonderful way to keep on top of messy floors.
 After you’ve purchased the sweeper, however, it can be pricey to keep buying boxes of the brand-name wet or dry replacement cloths to use with it.

 17. Tire-pressure gauge

-Driving with properly inflated tires can improve your gas mileage by up to 3%, the EPA reports.
+Driving with properly inflated tires can improve your gas mileage by up to 3%, the federal government reports.
 That saves you gas and helps your tires last longer as well.

 Tire gauges come in both digital and analog.
 This is one purchase that won’t break the bank.